keycloak/keycloak-community/design/pushed-authorization-requests.md

 -   413 (Payload Too Large)

 If the request size was beyond the upper bound that the authorization server allows, the authorization server responds with an HTTP 413 (Payload Too Large) status code

--   429 (Too Many Requests)

-If the number of requests from a client during a particular time period exceeds the number the authorization server allows, the authorization server responds with an HTTP 429 (Too Many Requests) status code.

 ##### Example PAR request